This page is a living technical record of skills, tools, and engineering practices demonstrated in this project.

 • Automated static site deployment and project documentation generation

-• AI-assisted feature development and pair programming using GitHub Copilot agentic workflows
+• AI-assisted development and pair programming using GitHub Copilot workflows

 Detailed Technical Notes